docker-mailserver/docker-mailserver/docs/content/advanced/override-defaults/dovecot.md

-Dovecot default configuration can easily be overrided providing a `config/dovecot.cf`.
+The Dovecot default configuration can easily be overridden providing a `config/dovecot.cf` file.
-This can be used to also add configuration that are not in out default configuration.
+This file can also be used to specify additional configurations.
 [Dovecot documentation](http://wiki.dovecot.org/FrontPage) remains the best place to find configuration options.